 While prosecutors can charge someone with criminal harassment, victims of abuse or harassment may also petition the court for an order of protection or restraining order to prohibit someone from engaging in harassing behaviors.

 Orders against harassment and restraining orders frequently come into play in situations involving domestic violence.

 Such orders come from civil courts, but violation of these court orders may constitute a separate criminal offense and/or contempt of the civil court.
 Violating a protective order may also increase the severity of a harassment, stalking or menacing charge.

 Harassment refers to a wide variety of behavior which can violate both civil and criminal laws.
 What constitutes criminal harassment varies by state, but it generally entails targeting someone else with behavior meant to alarm, annoy, torment or terrorize, and creating reasonable fear in the victim for their safety or the safety of their family.

 On occasion, people may allege criminal harassment as a way to get back at someone else.
 If you're on the receiving end of allegations of criminal harassment, a criminal defense lawyer can help you navigate the court system and ensure that your rights are protected.
-Thankfully, there are experienced criminal defense lawyers in your area who would be happy to review your case for free.
-Contact one today to learn more about your options going forward.
+Thankfully, there are experienced criminal defense lawyers in your area who can craft a defense and give you some peace of mind.